hattipjs/hattip/packages/core/src/compose/readme.md

 # `compose()`

-The `compose` function can be used to compose multiple handlers into a single handler.
+The `compose()` utility composes multiple handlers into a single handler.
 Each handler is called in sequence until one returns a response.
 A handler can pass control to the next handler by returning `null` or calling `ctx.next()`.
 The latter allows the handler to modify the response before returning:

 ```js
 import { compose } from "@hattip/core";